August Kekulé

 Friedrich August Kekulé, later Friedrich August Kekule von Stradonitz (/ˈkeɪkəleɪ/ KAY-kə-lay, [ˈfʁiːdʁɪç ˈʔaʊɡʊst ˈkeːkuleː fɔn ʃtʁaˈdoːnɪts]; 7 September 1829 – 13 July 1896), was a German organic chemist.
-From the 1850s until his death, Kekulé was one of the most prominent chemists in Europe, especially in theoretical chemistry.
+From the 1850s until his death, Kekulé was one of the most prominent chemists in Europe, especially in the field of theoretical chemistry.
 He was the principal founder of the theory of chemical structure and in particular the Kekulé structure of benzene.

 Name

 Kekulé never used his first given name; he was known throughout his life as August Kekulé.
+He did however say it once in his work.
 After he was ennobled by the Kaiser in 1895, he adopted the name August Kekule von Stradonitz, without the French acute accent over the second "e".
 The French accent had apparently been added to the name by Kekulé's father during the Napoleonic occupation of Hesse by France, to ensure that French-speakers pronounced the third syllable.

 Early years

 The son of a civil servant, Kekulé was born in Darmstadt, the capital of the Grand Duchy of Hesse.
 After graduating from secondary school (the Grand Ducal Gymnasium in Darmstadt), in the fall of 1847 he entered the University of Giessen, with the intention of studying architecture.
 After hearing the lectures of Justus von Liebig in his first semester, he decided to study chemistry.
 Following four years of study in Giessen and a brief compulsory military service, he took temporary assistantships in Paris (1851–52), in Chur, Switzerland (1852–53), and in London (1853–55), where he was decisively influenced by Alexander Williamson.
 His Giessen doctoral degree was awarded in the summer of 1852.